1259iknowthat/CTF-WRITEUPS/WannaGame-Freshman-2022/just_stego.md

 |*|
 ```

-Open it up in `paint.net` software, I noticed there were some colors square
+Open it up in `paint.net` software, I noticed there were some color squares on top left conner.

+~pic~

+According to the third hint, I use a tool from cyberchef: `Extract LSB`.

+~pic~

+I chose RGB pattern and Row order based on the colors line.
+That's the second part of the flag.

+The first part is mentioned by the second hint.
+We need to "think" out of the box which means the JPG image has longer length than what we see.
+After doing some searching methods, I found this [site](https://blog.cyberhacktics.com/hiding-information-by-changing-an-images-height/).

+From what the author said in the blog, we can come to the following conclusion: `01 8D 04 41` is the length and width hex values.
+Just simply change length values to something bigger like `06 90`, you can have the whole picture with flag in it.

+~pic~

+## FLAG: W1{see_you_in_Wanna.W^n1357}